-I’ve helped many reputable sites exponentially increase their website traffic in a matter of months using white hat SEO techniques that start with understanding target customers and your business goals.
-As a Denver SEO Expert who considers himself more of a marketer, I make a match between the customers you want to attract, the topics they are interested in (and keywords they use), the content that needs to exist on your site to attract them, and the places where your content should be marketed in order to drive traffic, links, and ultimately…new customers.
+I’ve helped many reputable sites exponentially increase their website traffic using white-hat SEO techniques that start with understanding target customers and your business goals.
+As a Denver SEO Expert who considers himself more of a strategic marketer, I make a match between the customers you want to attract, the topics they are interested in (and keywords they use), the content that needs to exist on your site to attract them, and the places where your content should be marketed in order to drive traffic, links, and ultimately…new customers.

-I still believe SEO is extremely relevant and a very effective practice.
-Much of it is simply strategic implementation of the learnings from market research.
+SEO is still extremely relevant and a very effective online marketing practice.
+Much of SEO is simply a strategic implementation of the learnings from target audience research.
 How can that ever die?
 Topical keyword research, on-page optimization, creative content strategies and genuine content marketing that results in increased brand awareness will stand the test of time.
 That is the core strategy that results in natural links, positive social signals and all the other trust signals that Google uses to rank a website highly in its search results.
 At the same time, I believe that traffic should be generated from many different sources…not just Google.
 Diversification is critical to any investment.

 My Approach to SEO + Inbound Marketing